prikhi/pencil/docs/source/reference/behaviours.rst

 Result
 ^^^^^^

-The stroke of the target object is assigned value
+The stroke of the target object is assigned the given value.

 Example
 ^^^^^^^